-The Exclusive Exhibits Of Ratnagiri & Lalitagiri Museums
+The Exclusive Buddhist Iconography Of Ratnagiri & Lalitagiri Rarely Found

 Ratnagiri & Lalitagiri, part of Odisha’s “Diamond Triangle,” feature rich 5th–13th century Mahayana and Vajrayana Buddhist iconography, including massive Buddha heads with striking resemblance to their counterparts in Borobudur in Java and Anuradhapur in Srilanka.
 The museum at Lalitagiri houses the sacred relic caskets, most possibly containing the bone relics of Lord Buddha.
 Key icons include the Buddha in Bhumisparsha mudra and Dhyana mudra.
 There are many artifacts displayed in the on-site Archaeological Survey of India (ASI) museums in Ratnagiri and Lalitagiri.